 \subsection{Subcellular and neuronal level}

-The structural complexity of neurons plays a crucial role in information processing.
-Dendritic heterogeneity, which refers to the variation in dendritic branching and spine density, allows neurons to integrate diverse inputs more effectively.
-Mimicking this in DNNs involves designing architectures that can adaptively modify their connectivity patterns, enabling more nuanced feature extraction and representation learning.
+The structural complexity of neurons is instrumental in information processing.
+Dendritic heterogeneity, which refers to the variation in dendritic branching and spine density, allows neurons to integrate diverse inputs effectively.
+Mimicking this in DNNs involves designing models that can adaptively modify their connectivity patterns, enabling more nuanced feature extraction and representation learning.

-Neuronal dynamics, including spiking behavior and receptor modeling, are essential for temporal information processing and synaptic plasticity.
+Neuronal dynamics, including spiking behavior and receptor modeling, is essential for temporal information processing and synaptic plasticity.
 Incorporating spiking mechanisms into DNNs can enhance their ability to handle sequential and time-dependent data.
-Additionally, modeling neuronal heterogeneity, where neurons exhibit diverse response patterns, can lead to more robust and versatile network behaviors.
+Additionally, modeling neuronal heterogeneity, where neurons exhibit diverse response patterns, can lead to more versatile network behaviors.

-At the subcellular and neuronal level, structural and functional complexity can be incorporated through dendritic compartments and learnable biases in ANNs, as well as different spiking behaviors in SNNs.
+At the subcellular and neuronal level, structural and functional complexity can be incorporated through dendritic compartments and learnable biases in ANNs.
+In SNNs, it can be realized through different spiking behaviors.

-\paragraph{Structural diversity} Incorporating dendritic architectures enables resilient continual learning \citep{acharya_dendritic_2022, pagkalos_leveraging_2024} and offers a plausible explanation for backpropagation signals \citep{greedy_single-phase_2022, payeur_burst-dependent_2021, sacramento_dendritic_2018}.
-An architecture featuring context-driven dendritic layers has been proposed and shown to learn multiple tasks with minimal forgetting \citep{iyer_avoiding_2022}.
+\paragraph{Structural diversity} Incorporating dendritic architectures enables resilient continual learning \citep{acharya_dendritic_2022, pagkalos_leveraging_2024} and offers a plausible explanation for backpropagation signals \citep{greedy_single-phase_2022, payeur_burst-dependent_2021, sacramento_dendritic_2018}. \citep{iyer_avoiding_2022} proposed an architecture featuring context-driven dendritic layers and learns multiple tasks with minimal forgetting.
 Similarly, multi-task learning can be achieved through NMDA-driven dendritic modulation in a self-supervised biophysical model, where task-dependent modulations are applied to individual neurons \citep{wybo_nmda-driven_2023}.
 Incorporating temporal diversity also enables dendrites to function as temporal gates, leading to multi-timescale learning \citep{zheng_temporal_2024}.